jolly-io/Data_Engineering_Notes/README.md

 ### Data Engineering on the `AWS Cloud`:

 `Cloud Computing` is the on-demand delivery of IT resources over the internet with pay-as-you-go pricing.
+AWS is structured geographically across regions with multiple availability zones, which are clusters of one or more physical data centers.

+## AWS Core Services
+- Compute Services such as EC2
+- Networking such as Amazon Virtual Private Cloud
+- Storage (object, block and file)
+- Security (shared responsibilit model)